HL7/davinci-crd/src/pagecontent/index.md

 Individuals interested in participating in the Coverage Requirements Discovery or  other HL7 Da Vinci projects can find information about Da Vinci [here](http://www.hl7.org/about/davinci).
 </p>
 <p>
 There are a few places in this implementation guide marked as 'ToDo'.
-All such areas represent supplementary content such as examples, additional background or context or other non-definitional content.
-I.e. they do not change any of the conformance expectations on implementers.
+All such areas represent supplementary content such as examples, additional background or context or other non-definitional content (i.e. they do not change any of the conformance expectations on implementers).
 Where ToDo appears, such content will be created and included in the implementation guide prior to publication as a Standard for Trial Use.
 </p>
 </blockquote>

 ### Overview
-Process of managing billing against patient insurance is a source of significant complexity and cost in the United States.
-Different insurance providers - and different plans within the same providers have varying expectations around documentation requirements, the determination of whether a treatment or service is necessary or appropriate, whether prior authorizations or other approvals are necessary, etc.  Healthcare providers who fail to adhere to payer expectations may find that costs are not fully covered or not covered at all, resulting in increased costs for patients and/or additional visits to change ordered therapy, resulting in increased costs for everyone.
+The process of managing billing against patient insurance is a source of significant complexity and cost in the United States.
+Different insurance payers - and different plans within the same payer have varying expectations around documentation requirements, the determination of whether a treatment or service is necessary or appropriate, whether prior authorizations or other approvals are necessary, etc.  Healthcare providers who fail to adhere to payer expectations may find that costs are not fully covered or not covered at all, resulting in increased costs for patients and/or additional visits to change ordered therapy, resulting in increased costs for everyone.

-This implementation guide defines a mechanism for insurance payers to share coverage requirements with EHRs and other clinical systems at the time decisions around treatment are being made.
-This ensures that clinicians and administrative staff can make informed decisions and can meet the requirements of the insurance coverage the patient has.
+This implementation guide defines a process that provides coverage requirements to EHRs and other clinical systems at the time decisions around treatment are being made.
+Coverage information provided by the insurance payer allows clinicians and administrative staff, in conjunction with the patient, to make better informed decisions around the benefits provided, limitations, costs to the patient, and  faster payment turnaround on claimed services.

-The implementation guide provides both Personal Healthcare Information (PHI)-specific and non-PHI mechanisms as suited to the needs/privileges of the payer organization.
+This implementation guide provides both Personal Healthcare Information (PHI)-specific and non-PHI mechanisms as suited to the needs/privileges of the payer organization.
 It allows to payers to share a wide variety of information with providers in a context-sensitive manner - including:

 * updated coverage information
 * alternative preferred/first-line/lower-cost services/products